Selling Multiple Complements with Packaging Costs: Discussion

-Under the assumption of approximately competitive behavior, the Product-Mix Auction \cite{Klemperer2008,Klemperer2010,Klemperer2018} implements a competitive equilibrium with uniform, competitive prices in markets for substitutes.
+\paragraph{Implementation as a sealed-bid auction.} Under the assumption of approximately competitive behavior, the Product-Mix Auction \cite{Klemperer2008,Klemperer2010,Klemperer2018} implements a competitive equilibrium with uniform, competitive prices in markets for substitutes.
 The Bank of England has been using this sealed-bid procedure to allocate loans to commercial banks against different types of collateral since the financial crisis in 2007.
 Similarly, our market may be implemented as a sealed-bid auction, assuming a large market with many buyers, in which all agents, including the seller, behave non-strategically.
-Our buyer preferences are related to the preferences that buyers can submit in the Product-Mix auction, where each buyer submits a finite list of ``paired bids'' bids to the auctioneer.
-Such a list of bids can also be seen as the aggregation of multiple unit-demand valuations, and our buyer preferences can be interpreted as a generalization of (some) Product-Mix preferences to incorporate packaged items.
+Our buyer preferences are related to those of buyers in the standard Product-Mix auction, where each buyer submits a finite list of ``paired bids'' bids to the auctioneer.
+This list of bids is equivalent to the aggregation of multiple unit-demand valuations (reported truthfully), and our buyer preferences generalize such Product-Mix preferences to incorporate packaged items.
+We note that, although with a small number of strategic buyers efficiency is not guaranteed, if a large number of buyers for each package participate, our market is asymptotically ex-ante efficient \citep{Swinkels2001}.\footnote{Standard technical assumptions like asymptotic environmental similarity are required to be satisfied for each package separately.
+Related results have been shown by \cite{Cripps2006} and \cite{Fan2003}.}

-Our seller's preferences also lend themselves for implementation as a bidding language.
-The seller can simply submit their cost function graph and incremental cost functions to a clearing house or auctioneer.
-In general, in combinatorial allocation problems, there is no hope to achieve better than exponential communication, even if agents truthfully report their preferences \citep{Nisan-Segal-2006}.
-The aggregation of incremental costs significantly reduces the communication in the context bundles, as only the incremental cost functions of single varieties are mandatory for the allocation to be solvable.
-Cost savings or increments for the combination of single varieties can be specified only for relevant bundles and omitted for those the seller is indifferent about.
+Our seller's preferences also lend themselves as a bidding language, as the cost function graph and incremental cost functions provide a tractable structure that can be submitted to a clearing house or auctioneer.
+In general, in combinatorial allocation problems, there is no hope of achieving better than exponential communication, even if agents truthfully report their preferences \citep{Nisan-Segal-2006}.
+The aggregation of incremental costs significantly reduces the communication in the context bundles, as cost savings or increments for the combination of single varieties can be specified only for relevant bundles and omitted for those the seller is indifferent about.